HylianBasement/netbuilder/README.md

 - Definitions inside namespaces, for better organization.
 - Middlewares to have the ability to put your own custom behaviours to remotes.
 Middlewares have contextual, global and IO mapping support.
 There are [built-in middlewares](https://github.com/Rimuy/netbuilder/tree/main/src/Middleware) available for use.
 - Specific APIs for when choosing to connect events/functions on the client or server.
-- Async server functions with timeouts, using `CallAsync` in the client.
+- AsyncFunctions with timeouts, using `CallAsync`.
-- `Result` and `RustResult` ([rust-classes](https://github.com/Dionysusnu/rbxts-rust-classes)) return values for server functions.
+- (De)serialization for both parameters and return values.
 - Supports promise return values (asynchronous functions) for both events and functions.
-- Supports (de)serialization for both parameters and return values.

 ## Goals
 - An authentic, simple and intuitive API.